 Marcus Luttrell, the Navy SEAL and author portrayed by Mark Wahlberg in his story “Lone Survivor,” took on a civilian in a friendly shooting competition to determine who was more accurate.

 Luttrell took on Blaze editor Jason Howerton in a “one shot” competition to determine who could more accurately hit the paper target with only one shot.

 To be fair, Howerton hit the target nearly dead on, but there is one thing that stands out.
 Shooting accurately is completely different when facing a life or death situation when the enemy is firing back.

 Luttrell has been trained in the military to handle deadly situations and to accurately fire at enemies even when his life is on the line.

-However, this challenge is all in good fun and both were good sports about it afterwards.
+However, this challenge is all in good fun and both were good sports about it afterward.

 Check out the video below to see who won this challenge between a civilian and Navy SEAL Marcus Luttrell.